wkgcass/f/docs/ptr.md

     .compose(r -> ...);           // the compose lambda argument r will be the sum of a and b a.unary(Op::rightIncr)            // call something like "a++"
     .compose(r -> ...);           // the compose lambda argument r will be 1, and now a will hold value 2

+a.getAs(Ptr.Int)                  // the result is primitive int.
+The transform will be check by javac at compile time.
 ```